Saikumar5110/EYE-CONTROLLED-MOUSE/README.md

 📐 Eye landmarks are detected using AI
 ➡️ Gaze direction controls cursor movement
 🖱️ Blink is converted into a mouse click

-📸 Demo (Add Your Image/GIF)

-(Add a screenshot or GIF showing the eye-controlled mouse in action)

 💡 Applications